wacncontent/CustomizeTool/addCommentOutput/articles/azure-security-best-practices-software-updates-iaas.md

 In the traditional datacenter model where the entire infrastructure is located on-premises, you have full responsibility for managing updates to operating systems, applications, network devices (routers, switches, etc.) and hardware (firmware).
 In an IaaS scenario, you will still have to manage updates for operating systems and applications; however, the entire infrastructure underneath the operating systems and applications is managed by Microsoft.
 In all these models, customers are still owners of their data and are still responsible for protecting it at the end point level.

-In a PaaS scenario, you will have even less responsibility for software updates, as update management for the operating system is Microsoft’s responsibility.
+In a PaaS scenario, you will have even less responsibility for software updates, as update management for the operating system is Microsoftâs responsibility.
 In a SaaS scenario, the responsibility for software updates for the entire stack is owned by Microsoft.

 These same principles apply in a hybrid scenario where your company is using Azure IaaS VMs that communicate with on-premises resources as shown in the diagram below.